apache/flink/docs/content/docs/dev/table/sql/create.md

 * Does not support creating partitioned table yet.
 * Does not support specifying primary key constraints yet.

-**Note** By default, the target table replaced or created by RTAS is non-atomic, the table won't be dropped or restore to origin automatically if occur errors while inserting data into the table.
+**Note** By default, RTAS is non-atomic which means the table won't be dropped or restored to its origin automatically if occur errors while inserting data into the table.

 ### Atomicity

-If you want to implement atomicity RTAS, then you need to fulfill the following conditions at the same time:
+If you want to enable atomicity for RTAS, then you should make sure:
+* The sink has implemented the atomicity semantics for RTAS.
+You may refer to the corresponding doc for the sink to know the atomicity semantics is available or not.
+For devs who want to implement the atomicity semantics, please refer to doc [SupportsStaging]({{< ref "docs/dev/table/sourcesSinks" >}}#sink-abilities).
 * Set option `table.rtas-ctas.atomicity-enabled` to `true`.
-* `DynamicTableSink` implements the `SupportsStaging` interface.
-* `DynamicTableSink#applyStaging` returns a `StagedTable` object of the corresponding implementation based on the `StagingPurpose` type; the `StagedTable` object provides an implementation of the atomicity semantics.

 {{< top >}}